johnandrea/ancestry-matches-to-csv/README.md

 # extact-matches-to-csv

-Make a comma separated values (CSV) file from the text representation of Ancestry DNA mtches from a web browser.
+Make a comma separated values (CSV) file from the text representation of Ancestry DNA matches from a web browser.

 - Requires Python 3.6+